mach-composer/mach-composer-cli/docs/src/howto/create-component.md

-# How to create a MACH component
+# Create a MACH component

 ## Creating a component